Joni Lamb: Personal life

+In 2010, Marcus admitted to having an extramarital affair.
+In 2021, Marcus died at the age 64 from COVID-19 complications.

+On June 10, 2023, Joni Lamb married Dr. Doug Weiss.
+Weiss is a television co-host who specializes in sex addiction and recovery and who has been accused of filing questionable tax information.

 Daystar programming

 Joni Table Talk

 Lamb hosts her self-titled half-hour program Joni Table Talk (initially titled Joni) each weekday on Daystar.
 The format of the show is typically a round table discussion with other ministers, singers and celebrities discussing a wide range of topics that combine contemporary cultural issues and the Christian faith.
 In 2004, the show was awarded as the Best Television Talk Show by the National Religious Broadcasters.

 Ministry Now!

 Lamb co-hosts the Daystar flagship program Ministry Now! (previously called, Marcus and Joni and initially titled Celebration).
 The hour-long program is broadcast five days a week on their Daystar network.
 Joni's children share host duties and discuss news related to the network, ministry, and issues of interest to the Christian faith with daily guest(s).
 Joni and her daughters sing with the Daystar Singers during the Daystar program.

 Controversies

-Anti-LGBT views
+On-air comments

-According to statements following an extramarital affair by Marcus Lamb and private jet controversy, Joni Lamb holds anti-LGBT views.
-Lamb stated "thousands" of people "have come out of homosexuality" and "may be the most discriminated people in the world today."
-She has also claimed homosexuality is "ungodly" and "God cannot bless you and you cannot fulfill your destiny while you are operating within the realm of homosexuality."
+Lamb has stated that "thousands" of people "have come out of homosexuality" and "may be the most discriminated people in the world today."
+She has claimed homosexuality is "ungodly" and that "God cannot bless you and you cannot fulfill your destiny while you are operating within the realm of homosexuality."